sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

 ![](./images/dash-asymmetrical-encap.svg)

 To fix this issue, a special action called `reverse_tunnel` is defined, which enables reverse side of the encaps.

+#### 4.5.3.
+Flow resimulation

+When certain policies are changed, we might need to update the flows that is associated with the policies.
+For example, when a VM is moved to another place, the VNET mapping entry will be changed, and we need to update the existing flows that is associated with the VNET mapping entry.
+Otherwise, the outgoing traffic will be tunneled to incorrect place.
+This is called flow resimulation.

+However, the flow resimulation is not as simple as removing the flow and let the packet to going through the pipeline again.
+For example:

+- When a ACL is changed in the outbound side, all flows needs to be resimulated.
+However, this cannot be implemented by removing all flow entries and let all flows to be recreated with the latest policy.
+The reason is that ACLs can be asymmetric and flows are created in pair.
+If the flows are removed, the inbound side traffic will be dropped immediately, because there is no inbound flow to make it bypass the ACLs.
+- Certain actions might need to bypass the flow resimulatin to maintain the per flow consistency.
+For example, in load balancer case, we will want to ensure that flow resimulation will not causing us to forward existing connections to a different backend server.

+These requires us to implement the flow resimulation in a more sophisticated way, which is not fully modeled in DASH today.
+But we will come back to this design later.

 ### 4.6.
 Pre-pipeline ACL and Post-pipeline ACL